UPPMAX/UPPMAX-documentation/docs/cluster_guides/slurm_on_pelle.md

 !!! warning

-    - To prevent jobs occupying nodes for too long during the test period we have reduced the max timelimit for jobs to 48 hours.
+    - The max timelimit for jobs is 10 days
     - This is only during the pilot test period, after this the allowed time limit will be increased.

 ## `sbatch` (and `interactive`) on Pelle